 - Various range of pastels

-Typically torch Lily blooms during June and July.
+Typically Red Hot Pokers bloom during June and July.

 Light & Temperature

-Torch Lily can tolerate partial shade, but the plant performs best in full sun.
+Torch Lily can tolerate partial shade, but the plant performs best in full sun with adequate soil moisture.

 Red Hot Poker plant is winter hardy in USDA hardiness zones 6 through 9.